brandur/sorg/content/drafts/mongodb.md

 any two of these entities are safe.

-Their documentation recommends that you solve this problem by [implementing two-phase commits throughout your application][two-phase], a comically depraved idea.
+Their documentation recommends that you solve this problem by [implementing two-phase commits throughout your application][two-phase], an idea so misguided that it's comically depraved.
 Putting your own two-phase commit into even one place is time consuming and complex.
 A real-life product may have hundreds of interacting domain objects; putting two-phase commit in every time you want guaranteed consistency between two of them is a recipe for multiplying your project's development time and error proneness by 100x for no good reason at all.

 #### Example: Manual Request Clean-up